-The Time to First Use widget shows the average, minimum, and maximum times it takes new visitors to first interact with one or more events compared to the previous time period.
+The Time to First Use dashboard widget shows the average, minimum, and maximum times it takes new visitors to first interact with one or more events compared to the previous time period.
 This data helps you discover how long it takes new visitors to use certain events (Pages, Features, and Track Events) in your app.
 With additional research in visitor reports and Data Explorer, you can understand how different user segments onboard, then use guides and product design to accelerate their adoption of these events.

 Understand the data